On ultrafilter extensions of first-order models and ultrafilter interpretations: Introduction

-whence it is clear that If $R$~is a~unary relation, both extensions, $\wt R$ and~$R^*$, coincide with the basic open set given by~$R$ (and with $\cl_{\scc X}R$, the closure of $R$ in the space~$\scc X$).
-If a~binary relation~$R$ is functional, then $R^*$ (but not~$\wt R$) coincides with the above-defined extension of~$R$ as a~unary map; this fact does not for relations of bigger arities.
+If $R$~is a~unary relation, both extensions, $\wt R$ and~$R^*$, coincide with the basic open set given by~$R$ (and with $\cl_{\scc X}R$, the closure of $R$ in the space~$\scc X$).
+If a~binary relation~$R$ is functional, then $R^*$ (but not~$\wt R$) coincides with the above-defined extension of~$R$ considered as a~unary map; this does not work for relations of bigger arities.
 An easy instance of the $\,\wt{\;}\;$-extensions, where $R$~are linear orders, was studied in~\cite{Saveliev(orders)}.

 A~systematic comparative study of both extensions (for binary~$R$) is undertaken in~\cite{Saveliev(2 concepts)}.
-In particular, there is shown that the ${}^*\,$- and the $\,\wt{\;}\;$-extensions have a~dual character w.r.t.~relation-algebraic operations: the ${}^*\,$-extension commutes with composition and inversion but not Boolean operations except for union, while the $\,\wt{\;}\;$-extension commutes with all Boolean operations but neither composition nor inversion.
+In particular, it is shown there that the ${}^*\,$- and the $\,\wt{\;}\;$-extensions have a~dual character w.r.t.~relation-algebraic operations: the ${}^*\,$-extension commutes with composition and inversion but not Boolean operations except for union, while the $\,\wt{\;}\;$-extension commutes with all Boolean operations but neither composition nor inversion.
 Also \cite{Saveliev(2 concepts)}~provides topological characterizations of $\wt R$ and~$R^*$ in terms of appropriate closure operations and in terms of Vietoris-type topologies (regarding $R$ as multi-valued maps).

 +1em